lucaswxp/Wordpress-for-Developers/README.markdown

-> This repository han'st been updated for 4+ year now, but all components still work flawlessly.
+> This repository hasn't been updated for 4+ year now, but all components still work flawlessly.
 I just don't have time to mantain and add new functionality anymore.

 Goal
 ============